Weather in India in October

 Plan your trip

-South India in October
+weather in South India in october

 Kerala receives a good amount of rain in October as the retreating monsoon from the northeast (the second monsoon hitting India every year) arrives.
 It is not as much as it was in June or July but it is more than in September.
 The rain can come with heavy downpours and long lasting storms.
 It is not the best time to visit the beaches but is more fun in the mountains.
 The landscapes are still coloured in a lush green and the lakes, rivers and waterfalls are filled with streaming water.
 It can get quite warm in the lowlands and cool in the mountains with temperatures varying from 16 to 30 °C. Here, you would need to be prepared for every weather change possible: from drizzle to storm, from cloudy to sunny, from hot to cold.
 See four popular routes for Kerala here.